Your Best 2-Day Oxford Itinerary from London

 Become Acquainted at the Visitor Information Centre, Broad Street

-Should you wish to become more acquainted with the city of Oxford as opposed to jumping right into your Oxford itinerary, head to the Visitor Information Centre tucked away on Broad Street.
-Broad Street is one of the main streets you will be exploring on your trip.
-The Information Centre can answer your questions, look at a map, and purchase some souvenirs.
+If you wish to become more acquainted with the city of Oxford instead of jumping right into your Oxford itinerary, head to the Visitor Information Centre tucked away on Broad Street.

 College students, alumni, and professors receive 10% off merchandise and accessories.
 Recommend souvenirs: official Oxford Teddy bear, the Cityscape Mug, and Leather Stacking Bracelet.